vaquarkhan/microservices-recipes-a-free-gitbook/BOOK-PREVIEW.md

 ---

-## Introducing the VaquarKhan Protocol™
+## Introducing the Khan Protocol™

 ### A Mathematically Rigorous Framework for Architectural Governance

-The **VaquarKhan Protocol** represents the first mathematically rigorous framework for microservices architectural decision-making.
+The **Khan Protocol** represents a mathematically rigorous framework for microservices architectural decision-making.
 Introduced throughout this book and formalized in Chapter 8, it provides quantitative guidance for the most critical architectural questions.

-### The VaquarKhan Index (RVx)
+### The Khan Index (RVx)

 ```
 RVx = (Ê^β × Ŝ) / (L̂^α + ε)